openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 type: object
 properties:
     resourceTags:
     description: ResourceTags is a list of additional tags to apply to AWS resources created for the cluster.
 See https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html for information on tagging AWS resources.
-AWS supports a maximum of 50 tags per resource.
-OpenShift reserves 25 tags for its use, leaving 25 tags available for the user.
-While ResourceTags field is mutable, items can not be removed.
     type: array
     maxItems: 25
     items: